pelzolga123/Private-Events/README.md

 ## About the project

-Private Events app is build similar to a private Eventbrite, which allows users to create events and manage user signups.
+Private Events app is built similar to a private Eventbrite, which allows users to create events and manage user signups.
 Users can create events and attend them.
 Events take place at a specific date and at a location.
-Only signed up user can create events.
+Only signed up the user can create events.
 A user can attend many events and an event can be attended by many users.

 ### Built With